Diving in the Phi Phi Islands

 The prettiest corals and unusual rock formations can be found to the south west just beyond the sheltered bay.
 Here you're more likely to encounter a hawksbill turtle and it's also a good spot for banded sea snakes.
 Octopuses are often seen here and moray eels are numerous, particularly white-eyed morays which can be seen in the cracks and crevices.
 Look out also for shrimps, crabs and rock lobsters and the many species of nudibranch.

-The finger reef here gives a stunning display of different corals such as table corals, bubble corals and giant brain corals along with beautiful gorgonian sea fans, sea whips and barrel sponges.
+The finger reef here gives a stunning display of the different corals to be found in the Phi Phi Islands, such as table corals, bubble corals and giant brain corals along with beautiful gorgonian sea fans, sea whips and barrel sponges.
 The coral is covered in shoals of small fish and there are lots of overhangs and caverns that make perfect fish hide-outs.
 Lionfish, bearded scorpionfish, bird wrasse and moon wrasse, Moorish idols, parrotfish and honeycomb grouper are just some of the residents.
-There is so much life here you won't want your dive to end.
+There is so much life here that you won't want your dive to end.

 The sea bed is littered with sea urchins, sea cucumbers and blue starfish.
 Blue spotted sting rays can be seen here half-buried in the sandy bottom and sometimes cuttlefish too.
 You'll often encounter leopard sharks as well as blacktip reef sharks.
 At certain times of the year manta rays and whale sharks pass by here too so you might just get lucky!